In the past, I’ve talked about 12 reasons you’re poor. The tone of that post was understandably unhappy.

 The power of compound interest is so immense that Albert Einstein called it the “eighth wonder of the world.”
 Remember Albert Einstein?
 His very name is synonymous with intelligence.

 Compound interest only gets better with age, meaning the longer it has to work, the more money it can generate for you.

 Compound interest takes the money you have and adds the money you make in interest right on top of the pile.
 Then, it takes that whole pile (original money plus the interest already earned) and adds interest on top of that.
 Lather, rinse, repeat.

 Starting early benefits you more than just a longer term to grow.
 Getting yourself into the habit of saving, investing, and living below your means at the beginning of your career cements the act, making it effortless.
 It also removes the “extra” money from your account before you get used to having it around.
 Cutting your expenses is more difficult than simply not spending what you don’t think you have.

 This article from CNBC illustrates the importance of starting young.
 The highlighted case shows a difference of nearly $100,000 at retirement age when investments start 20 years later.
-And this particular example uses an extremely conservative 5% return.
-Average returns from 1926-2011 are more along the lines of 11%.
+And this particular example uses an extremely conservative 5 percent return.
+Average returns from 1926 to 2011 are more along the lines of 11 percent.